pranayshthakur/node-calci/Readme.txt

 then go to cd .ssh
 sudo ssh-keygen
-then add open new id_edXXXX.pub file copy its whole line and add it into authorized_key in same directory in next line similar can be done if using two different server now do ansible servers -m ping it will pong
+then add open new id_edXXXX.pub file copy its whole line and add it into authorized_key in same directory of destination server in next line similar can be done if using two different server now do ansible servers -m ping it will pong